 Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning their parents' rules, which at times leads to rule breaking.
+Typically, adolescents exercise their independence by questioning and sometimes breaking rules.
 Parents and doctors must distinguish occasional errors of judgment from a degree of misbehavior that requires professional intervention.
 The severity and frequency of infractions are guides.
-For example, drinking habitually, fighting often, frequent truancy, and theft are much more significant than isolated episodes of the same activities.
+For example, regular drinking, frequent episodes of fighting, truancy, and theft are much more significant than isolated episodes of the same activities.
 Other warning signs include deterioration of performance at school and running away from home.
 Of particular concern are adolescents who cause serious injury or use a weapon in a fight.

 Children occasionally engage in physical confrontation.
 During adolescence, the frequency and severity of violent interactions may increase.
 Although episodes of violence at school are highly publicized, adolescents are much more likely to be involved in violent episodes (or more often the threat of violence) at home and outside of school.
 Many factors contribute to an increased risk of violence for adolescents, including